MahendraTennakoon/programming_notes/topics/javascript/symbols.md

 ## Creating Symbols

-We can create a symbol by calling the global function `Symbol()`.
+We can create a symbol by calling the global factory function `Symbol()`.
 This is in contrast to the other primitive types that have a literal syntax.
 (TODO: find literal syntax, add examples)

 ```
 console.log(Symbol()); // Symbol()